-- General COVID-19 Risk Mitigation Protocols that all involved in vessel operations (including vessel crew, stevedores, authorities, technicians etc.) should practise each day (e.g. appropriate hand hygiene and correct sneeze/cough etiquette) for all activities; and - 2.
+- 1. General COVID-19 Risk Mitigation Protocols that all involved in vessel operations (including vessel crew, stevedores, authorities, technicians etc.) should practise each day (e.g. appropriate hand hygiene and correct sneeze/cough etiquette) for all activities; and - 2.
 Activity-specific COVID-19 Risk Mitigation and Control Protocols that should be implemented in the course of routine fishing operations, annexed to this document

 These protocols are designed as an overarching guide to health and safety, and presented as minimum operating standards to guide national laws as relevant to fishing sector operations in the Pacific.
-These protocols may be used by Members of the Pacific Island Forum Fisheries Agency or flag and coastal states that operate in the region to guide development of national orders related to the fisheries sector under State of emergency legislation or policy related to the COVID-19 pandemic.
+The guidelines are regularly reviewed and updated to remain current, as the pandemic evolves.
+These protocols may be used by industry operators, and flag or coastal states that operate in the FFA region as a guide to development of company policy as well as national orders related to the fisheries sector under State of emergency legislation or policy related to the COVID-19 pandemic.